Service Desk Automation: 7 Benefits and 6 Processes To Start Automating Today

 - virtual server and resources provisioning for new users

 Your agents can use software to fully automate all these requests and auto-approve tickets for such requests.

 Stale-ticket closure.
 Some service requests may take a while to perform.
 But don’t let them just sit there and mess up your metrics.
 Using service desk software you can auto-close tickets that have not been updated by the customer within a certain timeframe.
 And if that person decides to keep the conversation going, your software can automatically re-open the ticket, assign a new support agent and set an appropriate priority level.
 Your workflow is set on cruise control.

-There are even more ways to automate your service desk, using new gen technologies like chatbots, biometrics authentication and organization-wide IT process automation.
-Romexsoft team would be delighted to further walk you through the process of automating your service help desk and can take over your remote tech support if needed.
+There are even more ways to automate your service desk, using new-gen technologies like chatbots, biometrics authentication and organization-wide IT process automation.
+Romexsoft team would be delighted to further walk you through the process of automating your service help desk and can take over your remote DevOps support if needed.
 Let’s talk.

 Written by Romexsoft on February 8, 2019